Kellogg Evening & Weekend MBA Program Policy

 Information on the Evening & Weekend MBA Academic Standing policies for purposes of grading, registration, progression, graduation and all other academic purposes can be found in the Office of Student Affair’s Evening & Weekend MBA Student Handbook.

 In order to meet the minimum standard of academic progress, Evening & Weekend MBA students must complete at least two-thirds (66.6%) of all cumulative units attempted since the start of their degree program.

 Courses dropped after the end of the Evening & Weekend MBA designated Drop/Add period will be counted towards units attempted.
-Grades of F, Y (incomplete), W (withdrawal), or X (excused absence for an exam) do not satisfy the requirements for the two-thirds (66.6%) completion rate.
+Grades of F, NP (No Pass), Y (incomplete), W (withdrawal), or X (excused absence for an exam) do not satisfy the requirements for the two-thirds (66.6%) completion rate.

 The maximum time limit for completion of the Evening & Weekend MBA degree is five years for students in the traditional program and four years for students in the Accelerated Option program.